 Getting refugees out of tents: can we provide better shelters than tents for displaced people?

-On a day of record-setting heat in Sweden, Better Shelter was visited by the production team at the BBC World Service – People Fixing the World podcast, during a building workshop in a small countryside village on the outskirts of Stockholm.
+On a day of record-setting heat in Sweden, the production team at the BBC World Service—People Fixing the World podcast visited Better Shelter during a building workshop in a small countryside village on the outskirts of Stockholm.

 In early 2022, UNHCR declared the milestone crossover of 100 million people forcibly displaced worldwide.
-22 percent of the world’s refugee population live in refugee camps, among them, over 6 million living in planned camps managed by humanitarian agencies, and 4 million living in self-settled camps.
-Millions in camps live in tents that are inadequate to support the daily requirements of dignified living.
+22 per cent of the world’s refugee population lives in refugee camps, including over 6 million living in planned camps managed by humanitarian agencies and 4 million living in self-settled camps.
+Millions in camps live in inadequate tents to support the daily requirements of dignified living.

 Johan Karlsson, Managing Director, Better Shelter

-The episode also brought attention to Better Shelter’s current work in innovation, upgrading the RHU Structure to better respond to the needs of emergency relief missions, while adapting to local traditions, cultures, skills and materials.
-Reduced of the signature beige and blue panels of its shelter predecessor, the RHU Structure frame was highlighted as a safer and more dignified solution to tents in rapid deployment.
+The episode also brought attention to Better Shelter’s current work in innovation.
+It upgraded the RHU Structure to better respond to the needs of emergency relief missions while adapting to local traditions, cultures, skills, and materials.
+Removing the signature beige and blue panels of its shelter predecessor, the RHU Structure frame was highlighted as a safer and more dignified solution to tents in rapid deployment.

 David K. Thálen, Head of Product Development, Better Shelter